 A report from CNBC in 2018 indicated that 45% of small business owners do NOT have a website for their business!!

-Two of the most common reasons are “I’m on Facebook,” or the “costs are too high.”
-While having a social media presence in today’s market is an absolute must, you should have a place where your customers and followers will “land;” a place that belongs to your business.
+2 of the most common reasons are “I’m on Facebook,” or something like that.
+While having a social media presence in today’s market is an absolute must, you should have a place where your customers and followers will land a place that belongs to your business.
 To begin, here are six reasons why should have a business website:

 - Your social media channels should convince readers or viewers to take action, also known as a Call-to-Action (CTA).
 A CTA encourages customers to buy something, to call or send a message, to sign up for a freebie or newsletter, etc. Once they take action, they should land on your website.
 In other words, your website should be the landing page; the last important stop of your CTA.

 - Your website is a permanent piece of “real estate” that you own on the world wide web.
 Social media platforms change, and come and go with little regard to their users wants and needs.
 Not to mention that the platforms “own” all of the content that gets posted on their platform.

 - You are in complete control of your website.
 Just as a homeowner does, you get to determine the look, feel, branding and user experience of your website.
 In addition, you “own” all your content, which are considered digital assets.

 - Your website can convey complex, detailed information about your business that social media platforms cannot match.
 When consumers want to know specifics about a product, a company’s service, or a restaurant’s menu, they look for a website to find that information.

 - Your website should pull everything together, set the tone, and determine the content of the brand message for all other social media channels to follow.